 Ralph was born early in the morning, a nocturnal birth ( because the Sun was still below the horizon, the Sun in the 2nd House and the Moon setting, but still visible in the 7th house.
 (In the Hellenistic tradition the house positions and visibility of planets were very important.

 The Ascendant was considered the ‘helm of the ship’ to use nautical terminology.
 Hence the energy of the chart flows through it.
 The stronger houses were believed to be connected by aspect to the 1st house, the Ascendant.
-The angular houses were considered the most powerful, followed by the 5th, 9th, 11th, and the 2nd and 3rd, low to middling in strength, with the 6th, 8th and 12th at the bottom of the favorably pecking order.
+The angular houses were considered the most powerful, the 5th, 9th, 11th, and the 2nd and 3rd, low to middling in strength, and the 6th, 8th and 12th at the bottom of the pecking order.

 In Ralph’s chart, since it is nocturnal, Moon, Venus and Mars have a particular note as does Mercury which is rising behind the Sun.
 The Moon, therefore is designated as the ‘sect light.’
 It is in opposition to Saturn and a key indicator of the Ralph’s kind of lifestyle and personality.